brenoroosevelt/habemus/index.md

 ## Registering services

-You can register anything into the container: services, references, arrays, settings, strings, numbers, etc. To register your services just call the method `add(string $id, $service)`, like this:
+You can register anything into the container: services, references, arrays, settings, strings, numbers, etc. To register your services just call the method `add(string $id, $value)`, like this:

 ```php
 <?php